Logo

 Instructions

-2. Coat the peppers with 1 tablespoon of the olive oil.
-Grill until the skins are blackened, about 35 minutes, rotating the peppers every 10 minutes or so.
-Or to roast the peppers in the oven: Place the whole peppers on a baking sheet lined with foil and roast for 25 minutes, turning halfway, or until the skins are charred and the peppers are soft.
+2. Coat peppers with 1 tbsp olive oil.
+Grill about 35 min, rotating every 10 min, until skins blacken.
+Alternatively, roast whole peppers on a foil-lined sheet 25 min, turning halfway, until charred and soft.

-5. Gently blot the peppers dry, dry the platter, and return the peppers.
-Pour the dressing all over the peppers.
-Scatter the pine nuts, raisins, and parsley all over and serve at room temperature.
+5. Blot peppers dry, dry the platter, return peppers, and pour dressing over them.
+Scatter pine nuts, raisins, and parsley on top.
+Serve at room temp.

 Active Compounds